BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Resistant to Magic

-**ACTIVE/PASSIVE RULES**
+- **The Shards of Narsil** `ACTIVE`

-- **The Shards of Narsil** `ACTIVE` - If your army also contains Elendil and he is slain, place a 25mm marker where he was killed.
+If your army also contains Elendil and he is slain, place a 25mm marker where he was killed.
 If Isildur ends his Activation within 1" of this marker, he gains the Shards of Narsil.
 This is a hand weapon for which Isildur gains a bonus of +1 To Wound when making strikes in a Combat.

 </div>